purefunctor/amalgam-lisp/docs/tutorials.rst

                      (eval expression)
                      (setn index (+ index 1)))))

-Analysing this example, two procedures are to be observerd, specifically, the use of :data:`setr` and :data:`eval`.
+Analysing this example, two procedures are to be observed, specifically, the use of :data:`setr` and :data:`eval`.
 First, the :data:`vector` that is passed to the macro contains unevaluated expressions that first have to be evaluated using :data:`eval`.
 As